Challenge The Wind

 |

-Detroit Swim water safety program is included in the fee.
-Detroit Swims Sessions are the first week of each Sailing Session Monday thru Thursday 12:30 pm to 1:15 pm Session 1 June 22nd - July 3rd Session 2 July 20th - 31st Session 3 August 10th - 21st Priority given to 1st time sailors Detroit Swims
+Monday through Friday, 9 am to 12 pm. $175 per session.
+Need-base scholarships available.
+Detroit SWIMS is the first week of CTW Session 3 Monday thru Thursday 12:30 pm to 1:15 pm.
+Session 1 June 15th - June 26th Session 2 July 6th - July 17th Session 3 August 3rd - Aug 14th *Priority given to 1st time sailors Detroit SWIMS

-The Detroit Swim program's objective is to teach how to be safe in the water in various situations.
-The cost is included in the sailing fee.
-Detroit Swims' 4-day session takes place the first week of each sailing session, Monday thru Thursday 12:30 pm to 1:15 pm at the Belle Isle Boathouse.
-First time sailing participants are required to register with Detroit SWIMS and attend, at minimum, the first day. |
+The program objective is to teach youth how to be safe in the water in various situations.
+This program is free.
+Detroit SWIMS' 4-day session takes place on the first week of CTW Session 3, Monday thru Thursday 12:30 pm to 1:15 pm at the Belle Isle Boathouse.
+First time sailing participants in CTW Session 3 are required to register with Detroit SWIMS and attend, at minimum, the first day. |

 About Challenge the Wind Program